Osteonecrosis of the Jaw Treatment

 There is no simple and effective treatment for osteonecrosis of the jaw.
 The painful exposed jaw bone can persist for years in many cases, and most experts recommend treatment with antibiotic and preventative actions to avoid jaw infection.
-The best preventative action for treatment of jaw necrosis is to avoid dental surgery, tooth extraction or other procedures which could irritate or cause the condition to become symptomatic and infected.

-Studies have shown that osteonecrosis of the jaw may be caused as a side effect of Fosamax and other bisphosphonate medications.
-Fosamax lawsuit claims are being investigated against the manufacturers for failing to warn of this jaw side effect.
-If dentists and users of the medication had been made aware of the jaw side effects of Fosamax, they could have avoided dental procedures which aggravate the condition.
+If dentists and users of the medication had been made aware of the jaw side effects of Fosamax, they could have avoided dental treatments that may aggravate the condition.

 JAW NECROSIS TREATMENT

 Treatment for osteonecrosis of the jaw only has a minimal effect on the symptoms and problems caused by the dead jaw condition.
 However, medications are often used to avoid jaw infection and further complications from the condition.
-Some medical treatments which may be recommended include:

 PRECAUTIONS FOR OSTEONECROSIS AND TREATMENT FOR EXPOSED JAW BONE